Reasoning Shift: How Context Silently Shortens LLM Reasoning: Experiments

-Importantly, all models covered produce much shorter reasoning traces under different non-baseline context conditions, generating up to 50\% fewer reasoning tokens for the same problems.
+Importantly, all models covered produce much shorter reasoning traces under different non-baseline context conditions for both benchmarks, generating up to 65\% fewer reasoning tokens on average for the same problems ($p < 10^{-10}$ with paired Wilcoxon signed-rank test, for all models under the Long Input condition on IMOAnswerBench).
 Please see Figure \ref{fig:main_exp_task_wise} for task-wise comparison of the amount of generated tokens.

+To further examine how task difficulty interacts with the observed performance degradation, we sampled 50 runs per task for selected 30 problems from IMOAnswerBench under both Baseline and Long Input conditions, grouping tasks into easy, medium, and hard buckets based on baseline accuracy.
+We find that the accuracy drop under long input is disproportionately concentrated on medium and hard problems, see Figure \ref{fig:difficulty_hist}.
+This suggests that the reasoning shift induced by additional context is relatively benign for straightforward problems but becomes increasingly costly as task difficulty rises.

-We additionally plot how the average reasoning length changes with different sizes of irrelevant data in the \textbf{Long Input} scenario, showing that even short distractions (hundreds of tokens) may be enough to reduce the average reasoning length by 18\%, while further increasing the prompt size reduces reasoning by 50\% (see Figure \ref{fig:vary_inserted_tokens}).
+Importantly, as shown in Figure \ref{fig:vary_inserted_tokens}, increasing the amount of input context leads to a gradual and consistent reduction in reasoning length in both Long Input and Multi-turn scenarios.
+For example, for Qwen3.5-27B, even short distractions (hundreds of tokens) may be enough to reduce the average reasoning length by 18\%, while further increasing the prompt size reduces reasoning by 50\%.
+In the Multi-turn setup, adding more turns to the chat history also gradually reduces reasoning length.

 We also conduct additional experiments to determine whether this effect is specific to reasoning mode.
-For this purpose, we evaluate a model with integrated thinking and non-thinking modes, Qwen3.5-27B, on the MATH500 benchmark using the \textbf{Long input} scenario (see Figure \ref{fig:no_think_vs_think} for a task-wise comparison of the amount of generated tokens).
+For this purpose, we evaluate Qwen3.5-27B, a model with integrated thinking and non-thinking modes, on the MATH-500 benchmark \citep{lightman2023lets_verify_step_by_step} using the Long Input scenario (see Figure \ref{fig:no_think_vs_think} for a task-wise comparison of the amount of generated tokens).
 For non-thinking mode, we report the response length.
-Qwen3.5-27B demonstrates a 19\% reduction in response length in non-thinking mode (1664 tokens for \textbf{Baseline} vs. 1348 tokens for \textbf{Long input}) and a 53\% reduction in reasoning length (8003 vs. 3762).
+Qwen3.5-27B demonstrates a 19\% reduction in response length in non-thinking mode (1664 tokens for Baseline vs. 1348 tokens for Long Input) and a 53\% reduction in reasoning length (8003 tokens for Baseline vs. 3762 tokens for Long Input).
 While both thinking and non-thinking modes exhibit statistical changes under different context conditions, we observe that the described phenomenon is markedly more pronounced in thinking mode.

 Focusing on reasoning mode, we analyze checkpoints from different stages of post-training to examine how they affect reasoning shifts under varying context conditions.
 For this purpose, we evaluate different checkpoints of the Olmo3 model \cite{olmo3}.
 In short, we observe the described phenomenon across all reasoning checkpoints.
 The results are presented in Table \ref{tab:post_training}.